Why is my Smoke Detector Blinking Red | 13 Reasons To Know

 Low Voltage

-Red flashing on your smoke alarm could appear by a loose or improperly connected battery.
+A loose or improperly connected battery could flash red on your smoke alarm.
 This will occur if you don’t install the battery properly, such as by inserting the positive pole first.
-Maybe if you don’t insert it fully into the spot, remove and replace the battery if you have attempted to reset the device.
+If you don’t insert it fully into the spot, remove and replace the battery if you have attempted to reset the device.

 A second scenario is that the smoke detector is malfunctioning.
 If replacing the battery does not resolve the blinking light, the detector may need replacement.